codex-academy/expressjs-intro/steps/intro.md

 }};
 ```

-Our server instance now have a `/hello` Http GET route.
+Our server instance now has a `/hello` HTTP GET route.

 ### Install Express JS

 Now run your own ExpressJS server locally.

-* Create a new folder in your projects folder called `express-app`;
+* Create a new folder in your projects folder called `express-app`.
-* change into this folder using `cd express-app`;
+* Change into this folder using `cd express-app`.
-* type `npm init` accept all the defaults - this create a `package.json` file;
+* Type `npm init`.
+Accept all the defaults.
+This creates a `package.json` file.
-* install ExpressJS and save it as a dependency the package.json automatically by running `npm install --save express` .
-The `--save` parameter ensure the the dependency that is installed are stored in the `package.json` file.
+* Install ExpressJS and save it as a dependency in your `package.json` by running `npm install --save express`.
+The `--save` parameter makes npm add a line to your `package.json` file.

 Read more details about [installing ExpressJS](http://expressjs.com/starter/installing.html) here.

 ### Basic Express server instance